Seagate/cortx/doc/S3ServerQuickStart.md

 # S3Server QuickStart guide
 This is a step by step guide to get S3Server ready for you on your system.
-Before cloning, however, you need to have a SSC / Cloud VM or a local VM setup in either VMWare Fusion or Oracle VirtualBox [LocalVMSetup](LocalVMSetup.md).
+Before cloning, however, you need to have an SSC / Cloud VM or a local VM setup in either VMWare Fusion or Oracle VirtualBox [LocalVMSetup](LocalVMSetup.md).

 ## Accessing the code right way
-(For phase 1) Latest code which is getting evolved, advancing and contributed is on the gerrit server.
+(For phase 1) The latest code which is getting evolved and contributed is on the gerrit server.
-Seagate contributor will be referencing, cloning and committing code to/from this [Gerrit server](http://gerrit.mero.colo.seagate.com:8080).
+Seagate contributors will be referencing, cloning and committing their code to/from this [Gerrit server](http://gerrit.mero.colo.seagate.com:8080).

 To simply pull the code in which to build `git clone --recursive "http://gerrit.mero.colo.seagate.com/s3server" -b innersource`

 Following steps will make your access to server hassle free.
-1. From here on all the steps needs to be followed as root user.
+1. From here on all the steps needs to be followed as the root user.
-  * Set the root user password using `sudo passwd` and set the password.
+  * Set the root user password using `sudo passwd` and enter the required password.
-  * Type `su -` and enter root password to switch in to a root user mode.
+  * Type `su -` and enter the root password to switch to the root user mode.
 2. Create SSH Public Key
-  * [SSH generation](https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key) will make your key generation super easy. follow the instructions throughly.
+  * [SSH generation](https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key) will make your key generation super easy.
+Follow the instructions throughly.
 3. Add SSH Public Key on [Gerrit server](http://gerrit.mero.colo.seagate.com:8080).
   * Log into the gerrit server with your seagate gid based credentials.
   * On right top corner you will see your name, open drop down menu by clicking and choose settings.
-  * In the menu on left, click SSH Public Keys, and add your public key (which is generated in step one) right there.
+  * In the menu on the left, click on the SSH Public Keys, and add your public key (which is generated in step one) right there.

 WoW! :sparkles:
-You are all set to fetch S3Server repo now.
+You are all set to fetch S3Server repo now!

 ## Cloning S3Server Repository
 Getting the main S3Server code on your system is straightforward.